jamesplease/moolah-old/README.md

 - `TWITTER_CLIENT_SECRET`: the secret of the above project

 The different social media IDs and Secrets enable logging in via those social networks.
-Right now, they are *all* necessary to run a fully functioning app.
+Right now, they are *all* necessary to run this app locally.

 An example snippet from an `.env` file is: